virtualdom/dotfiles-and-things/README.md

   * "AutoFileName"
   * "ESLint"
   * "GitGutter"
-4. Open Terminal preferences and import `dom.terminal`.
-Make it the default terminal profile.
+4. Install iTerm and import the `dom-term.json` profile.
 5. Clone this repository and follow the bash instructions.

 ## Installation